-Hi, my name is Gil Mizrahi.
-I am a software developer specializing in typed functional languages.
-I enjoy writing useful, real-world software, in functional style using functional languages.
+Hi! my name is Gil Mizrahi.
+I am a software developer with special interest in typed functional languages with focus on useful, real-world software.

 Some of my notable open-source projects are: